Boston University Sargent College of Health & Rehabilitation Sciences

 What does “researching my options” mean?

-Researching your Options means finding out more about the world of work in your area.
-If you are trying to find out about a career direction or a job to bring in some money, your research will differ.
+Researching your options means finding out more about the world of work in your area.
+Understanding your individual preferences means your research will differ depending on whether you are looking for a career direction or a job to bring in some money.

-Keep in mind that Researching Career Options is finding out about the kinds of work that are out there.
-When you Research Career Options, you will be looking in a more general way at the world of work.
+Researching career options is all about finding out what kinds of work are out there.
+When you research career options, you will be looking in a more general way at the world of work.
 While keeping this general view in mind, you can make a decision about the type of work you want to do.
-When you Research Job Options, you will be looking more locally.
+When you research job options, you will be looking more locally.
 You will be looking at the specific workplaces, positions, and employers that have jobs available.
 You will need to do this to know more about specific jobs that you might want to go after.

 Who can help me discover what’s out there?